StarStrider23/1-day-Value-at-Risk-Expected-Shortfall-Forecasting-Project/README.md

 It should also be mentioned that the dataset spaned approximately four years of daily observations, of which the last 1000 days were used for backtesting.

+## Structure

+The files with the distributions, drift and volatility models are located int he models folder.
+The monte_carlo folder contains the engine, i.e. the Monte Carlo simulation itself.
+The Kupiec and Christoffersen tests are in the test folder.
+Finally, the main.py file is the file where everything is imported to and executed.

 ## Results

 ### Single-asset (MSFT)